Can You Still Use Water if Your Water Heater Is Off?

 Can I Shower If My Water Heater Is Off?

+Let's say you're installing a new water heater as quickly as you can but need to take a break.
 Can you still use water if your water heater is off?
 You can but it won't stay hot for long or may already be cool.
 If you have a storage tank, the water will slowly start losing heat over time.
 Typically, the water remains hot for a few hours, then gradually loses temperature.
 After a few hours, it's cool again.

 If you need to run the dishwasher or washing machine or take a hot shower, you can squeeze it in if the heater only went out an hour or two ago.
 Keep in mind that if you've removed your shower head flow restrictor you're going to use more hot water faster.